 Whether or not you plan to attend the virtual Annual Meeting, we urge you to vote by proxy to ensure your vote is counted.
-For stockholders who have previously sent in proxies, we ask that you submit new proxies in advance of the Annual Meeting.

 Can I revoke or change my vote after I submit my proxy?

 Stockholders of Record.
 If you are a stockholder of record, you may revoke your proxy at any time before it is voted at the virtual Annual meeting by: